 San Casciano dei Bagni

-Set between the steep hills of the Apuan Alps in Lunigiana, in northern Tuscany, there’s the small village of Equi Terme known since the Roman age for the curative properties of these hot springs in Tuscany.
+Set between the steep hills of the Apuan Alps in Lunigiana, you find the small village of Equi Terme.
+It is known since the Roman age for the curative properties of these hot springs in Tuscany.

 Popular mainly with locals, Equi Terme is a real off-the-beaten path of Tuscany to add to your itinerary.
 You can also include a visit to the nearby grotto and to the archaeological park.
 Lunigiana is also a land of castles, so I would not miss discovering one of them.

 All hot springs in Tuscany are a perfect place to enjoy a different day relaxing with friends or family.
 And rejuvenate your mind and body.
 They are also a useful cure for people who suffer from arthritis, rheumatism, and neuralgia.

 Tips to Enjoy the Natural Hot Springs in Tuscany